grafana/alloy/docs/sources/get-started/clustering.md

 }
 ```

-A cluster state change is detected when a new node joins or an existing node leaves.
+A cluster state change is detected when a node joins or a node leaves.
-All participating components locally recalculate target ownership and re-balance the number of targets they’re scraping without explicitly communicating ownership over the network.
+All participating components locally recalculate target ownership and re-balance the number of targets they're scraping without explicitly communicating ownership over the network.

 Target auto-distribution allows you to dynamically scale the number of {{< param "PRODUCT_NAME" >}} deployments to distribute workload during peaks.
 It also provides resiliency because targets are automatically picked up by one of the node peers if a node leaves.